zlatinb/muwire/doc/wire-protocol.md

 The only JSON message that can travel between ultrapeers is the "Search" message which is identical to the one sent from a leaf.

-There are two types of binary messages that can travel between ultrapeers:
+There are two types of binary messages that can travel between ultrapeers - Bloom filter and Patch.
+Bloom filter should be the first message that is sent after establishing the connection, but that is not enforced.
+If any Patch messages arrive before any Bloom filter has been received, they are ignored.
+In the unlikely case that the size of a Patch message would exceed that of a complete Bloom filter the ultrapeer may choose to send a new Bloom filter which replaces the old one.

 #### Bloom filter